michaelchen-lab/SEAT/README.txt

 1. Enter virtual environment

-2. Go to directory '../project' in command prompt Enter 'python manage.py runserver'
+2. Enter 'python manage.py runserver'

 3. Go to http://127.0.0.1:8000/user/login
    (Could be a different root url.
 CMD should display the applicable one)